Instagram Marketing: The Sky’s the Limit

 I’ve Increased Engagement..
 Now What?

-There’s no way to know if you have increased engagement without monitoring Instagram marketing efforts.
+Once we increase our engagement, it’s critical to monitor our Instagram marketing efforts.
 Engagement analytics help marketers understand which types of posts our audience likes most, so we can can better focus our strategy.
 Not one to be left behind, Meltwater launched Instagram media monitoring this year, allowing customers to monitor mentions and keep track of engagement in real time.